eles-peter/reboarding/README.md

 Run the docker image:
 `docker run -p 8080:8080 -d reboarding [ARGS]`

 To start the application basic configuration shall be provided.
-This includes the offices full capacity, and the dates where the number of people who can enter increases.
+This includes the dates where the required distance between reservable seats decreases.
 These dates provided in the following format: 'YYYY-MM-DD'.
+Image file of the office layout are stored in the resources.
+Seat coordinates mapped in advance by hand and stored in `seat-coordinates.json`.

 **List of arguments:**
---date.stepTo10
---date.stepTo20
---date.stepTo30
---date.stepTo50
---date.stepTo100
---fullCapacity
+--date.stepTo1
+--date.stepTo2
+--date.stepTo3
+--date.stepTo5
+--date.endOfPeriod
+--numberInWaitnigListBeforeNotification

+## Distribute seats
+To pack the most people to the office with the given distance criteria, the problem can be represented as a graph.
+The nodes are connected when they are further apart from each other than the given distance.
+The graphs maximal clique is when the most seats can be reserved, and they all compile to the rules.
+This is find by an implementation of the Bron-Kerbosch algorithm.
+With this approach the application finds the optimal seating distribution in about 2 minutes.

 ## Testing locally